renjithroy/Split-PDF/README.md

 6. Access the application in your browser at `http://localhost:3000`.

 **Please note:** Make sure to have Node.js and npm installed on your machine before running the application.

+## Contact

+If you have any questions or want to reach out to the me, feel free to contact me at [renjithroy06@gmail.com](mailto:renjithroy06@gmail.com).